 Who here is trying to lose weight desperately?
 You might not see, but I’m raising my hand too.
-As soon as we hear something helps in ‘weight loss’ we immediately run to purchase it, don’t we?
+As soon as we hear something helps with “weight loss” we immediately run to purchase it, don’t we?

-  However, the claims are often simply rumours, without having any scientific evidence to back them up.
+However, the claims are often simply rumours without any scientific evidence to back them up.
 Sauna blankets are also often associated with weight loss.
 So, if you’re wondering if sauna blankets help you lose weight, you’re at the right place.

 Types of saunas

 Before we dive deeper into the topic and find out whether or not sauna blankets help your weight loss journey, let’s look at the different types of saunas.

 While every type of saunas promotes sweating, infrared saunas are the ones that many believe would complement weight loss.

 - Wood-burning saunas.
 Saunas have been around for way too long – yes, even before electricity existed.
 So, the traditional way of heating a sauna room was to fire the wood, which heats up the rock, making the entire room hot.
 In this type of sauna, you can put water over the rocks without worrying about short-circuiting anything.

 - Sweat lodge saunas.
 Unlike wood-burning saunas, rocks are heated outside the sauna room and brought in while they are still super hot in sweat lodge saunas.
 Then water is poured over the rocks to steam up the room.

 - Electrical saunas.
 With the advancement of technology, a simpler way of using a sauna, where you could enjoy the benefits with a switch of a button, was invented.
 The best part about this type of sauna is that you can adjust the temperature as per your preference.
 Electrical saunas mostly accompany dry heat, but if your sauna studio allows, you can pour a little water into the filament to produce steam.